nadavoid/simple-file-browser-frameset/README.md

 The next level is expected to be only PNGs.

 ## Usage
-Place these three files in the web-accessibly directory you would like to list.
+Place these three files (browse.html, browse-list.php, browse-blank.html) in the
+web-accessible directory you would like to list.
 Visit browse.html in a web browser.

 ## Example (expected) directory structure
 - browse.html